-Almost 9 years ago I started a little blog called “The Joyful Kitchen.”
-It was a food-based blog, originally started to showcase eateries around the Denver area until I realized that I would have to spend money at said places in order to have content in the first place.
+Almost 9 years ago I started a food-based blog, originally to showcase eateries around the Denver area until I realized that I would have to spend money at said places in order to have content in the first place.
 It quickly grew into a healthy living blog, basically an online food and fitness diary and the beginning of an incredible blogging community that I fell in love with.
 A few short months later my path crossed with a girl named Lindsay Cotter, who was (and still is) this incredibly kind and exceptionally cool blogger living in Texas at the time.
 We immediately bonded over being fellow Texans and loving the mountains, and the rest is history.

 It’s been 8 years since we first became friends.
 Countless texts and emails and prayers have been said.
 Lots of laughter and jokes about this weird internet job that we both stumbled upon, and many many moments of thankfulness for the way God so intricately has woven our lives together to be able to speak truth when we need it the most.
 To say I’m grateful would be an understatement.